hameddavodi/About-Me/README.md

 Hi !
 My name is Amedeo.
 I am a Data Scientist living in Milan, Italy.

-- 💻: I’m currently working on my portifolios ranging from data science to backend development.
+- 💻: I’m currently working on my portifolios ranging from Data Science to Data Engineering.

 Also: